Victim recounts 2021 assault during first day of trial for former BRPD officer

 “She did something that many victims do not have the stomach to do,” Haley said.
 "Former officer Steele was wrong.
 Former officer Steele's actions were illegal, and former officer Steele -- hopefully after the trial will be held accountable.”

 GPS records showed that Steele was not in the area he was assigned to patrol that night.
 He was assigned to Scotlandville, but was two districts away near LSU.
-In court, his former supervisors said that Steele was supposed to notify them if he traveled outside of the district while on shift, but he never alerted his higher ups.
+In court, his former supervisors said that Steele was supposed to notify them if he traveled outside of the district while on shift, but he never alerted his superiors.

 Trending News